Century-old steam loco to pose for selfie lovers

 The steam loco weighing 20 tons was one of the two locomotives built in 1905 by Kerr, Stuart and Company Limited, a locomotive manufacturer in England for Mayurbhanj State Railway (present day South Eastern Railway).
 The loco was put into operation since 1906 and it hauled the trains in narrow gauge line (760 mm) between Rupsa and Baripada towns in Odisha.

-When the Mayurbhanj State Railway was converted to diesel locos, in 1928 four steam locos including the PL 691, were shifted to Naupada shed of Parlakimedi Light Railway (PLR), which connected a narrow gauge line between Naupada and Gunupur in Odisha.
+When the Mayurbhanj State Railway was converted to diesel locos, in 1928 four steam locos including the PL 691, were shifted to Naupada shed of Parlakimedi Light Railway, which connected a narrow gauge line between Naupada and Gunupur in Odisha.
 After the lines were converted to diesel, the loco was taken off from the service in 1992 and was plinthed at General Manager’s office in Chennai in 1998.
-During the centenary celebrations of the South Eastern Railway in 1987, the Union government released a stamp of PL 691.